 Dr. King tried to explain that “sometimes it is necessary to dramatize an issue because many people are not aware of what is happening.”
 Indeed, no one on this clueless panel seemed aware that black people had been systematically denied access to public facilities and the ballot for decades because of laws passed throughout the Jim Crow South.

-The hostility was especially palpable in this broadcast.
 With the dignified exception of NBC's Robert MacNeil, the panel obsessed over what they saw as a coming Negro apocalypse.

 ‘Have communists infiltrated the movement?’

 In 1964 Dr. King received the Nobel Peace Prize.
 He now stood on the world stage.
 Yet it would be nearly two and a half years before he appeared again on "Meet the Press."